 Geography will open your eyes to the world you inhabit.
-Through the course, you will get to see beneath the surface of all the patterns and processes that make our planet work.
+During this course, you will study the patterns and processes that make our planet work.
 To learn is to understand, and to understand gives you the ability to make decisions wisely.
-You will see how the rest of your curriculum subjects interlink to influence each other.
-Geography pulls together all this knowledge and generates solutions which propel us forward.
-Being able to think like a geographer through the rest of your life will fill the world with sustainable global citizens able to create great impact through your everyday decisions.
-We need to behave not apart from the world's system but as part of the world's system.
-This planet needs a future packed with bright, creative and strategically intelligent minds aware of how every element of what we do has an impact on something or someone else.
+Geography pulls together all your knowledge and looks to find solutions to challenges to the world's systems.
+We will encourage and teach you to think like a geographer.
+You can help fill the world with sustainable global citizens able to create great impact through your everyday decisions.
+We need to work together if we are collectively going to be deal with the looming challenges that the planet faces.
+The world needs a future packed with bright, creative and empathetic minds aware of how every element of what we do can have an impact on something or someone else.
+Studying Geography will equip you with the knowledge and skills to help play a role in the planet's future.

-Year 10 Key topics: The Living World (Tropical Rainforests and Cold Environments) Changing Economic World (Globalisation, technology and development) The Challenge of Natural Hazards (Natural Hazards, Weather Hazards, and Climate Change) Urban Issues and Challenges (Urbanisation, megacities and regeneration) Human Fieldwork within a city Year 11 Key topics: Physical Landscapes (Coasts and Rivers) Resource Management (The challenge of food, water and energy supplies) Physical Fieldwork along a coastline Revision
+Year 10 Key topics: The Living World (Tropical Rainforests and Cold Environments) Changing Economic World (Development, Population, Nigeria and the UK as case studies) The Challenge of Natural Hazards (Natural Hazards, Weather Hazards, and Climate Change) Urban Issues and Challenges (Urbanisation, Megacities and Regeneration, Rio and Plymouth as case studies) Human Fieldwork within a city Year 11 Key topics: Physical Landscapes (Coasts and Rivers) Resource Management (The challenge of food, water and energy supplies) Physical Fieldwork along a coastline Revision

-There are so many ways of learning in Geography.
-It is very practical, with opportunities to learn new skills such as computer-based mapping (called GIS), map skills, interpreting photographs, fieldwork skills, presenting and debating techniques.
-You will improve your literacy through your report writing and written work and make practical use of your numeracy skills when you interpret data and construct graphs.
-Fieldwork, or working outside the classroom, is an important part of Geography and is an enjoyable opportunity to explore new environments and improve your understanding of topics using real-life examples.
+There are so many ways of learning in geography.
+It is a practical subject, with opportunities to learn new skills such as computer-based mapping (called GIS), map skills, interpreting photographs, fieldwork skills, presenting and debating techniques.
+You will improve your literacy through report writing and written work, and make practical use of your numeracy skills when you interpret data and construct graphs.
+Fieldwork is an important part of studying geography and is an enjoyable opportunity to explore new environments and improve your understanding of topics using real-life examples.
 Geography teaches you how to look at issues we face differently, across a variety of scales, bringing together perspectives and producing convincing arguments to communicate ideas.
+Upon completion of this two-year course, students will have the skills and experience to progress onto A-level Geography and beyond.